Quick guide to the Library

 A plan of the Ground Floor Fire Exits is given.

-And the differing levels of assistance, that staff will be able to give, depending on whether the alarm is during our core hours or outside of them, is described in the Summary of fire Emergency Procedure.
-Readers with disabilities should have a look at the section on drafting a Personal Emergency Evacuation Plan (PEEP).
+The assistance that staff will be able to give, depending on whether the alarm is during core hours or outside of them, is described in the Summary of fire Emergency Procedure.
+Readers with disabilities are advised to look at the section on drafting a Personal Emergency Evacuation Plan (PEEP).

-Readers with mobility impairments should have a look at the full description of the assistance available during an alarm depending on the time of day and the study area that is being used.
+Readers with mobility impairments are encouraged to look at the full description of the assistance available during an alarm depending on the time of day and the study area that is being used.